Insomnia (band): Cry of the Spirit

 Cry of the Spirit was the debut album of Insomnia.
 The album showed the original sound of Insomnia which shifted heavily later on after moving to Bengali language abandoning English.

 Insomnia recorded their debut album titled Cry of the Spirit at Studio Vibrations, Kolkata between September and October 2003.
 As the name suggests, the album is about a human being's loneliness of the soul.
-Musically,the album is loosely based on experimental Classic Rock, amalgamated with Post-modern synthesizers.
-Mixed at Studio Vibrations and produced by brand developer Sumit Roy, the album was released in September 2004 at Someplace Else,The Park and is on private circulation and available on Soundcloud.
+Musically, the album is loosely based on experimental Classic Rock, amalgamated with Post-modern synthesizers.
+Mixed at Studio Vibrations and produced by brand developer Sumit Roy, the album was released in September 2004 at Someplace Else, The Park and is on private circulation and available on SoundCloud.

+Proloyer Shomoye

-Proloyer ShomoyeProloyer Shomoye is the second full-length studio album by, Insomnia, and their first Bengali album.
+Proloyer Shomoye is the second full-length studio album by, Insomnia, and their first Bengali album.
 It was recorded at Dream Digital Inc., Kolkata between May and August 2006.
 Proloyer Shomoye is a reflected contemporary times that we live in, the times of turbulence.
 With this album, Insomnia radically changed their sonic direction to New Age Alternative.
 Mixed at Dream Digital Inc. and mastered at Edensound Mastering, Melbourne, the album was launched in September 2006 at Octane, Gariahat Mall under the banner of Asha Audio.